 Each county in Georgia has an obligation to cremate a deceased person if the deceased or surviving family is indigent, vulnerable, or low-income and unable to pay for a funeral service.
 County budgets have become more restrained in recent years, and there is a rigid eligibility process.

-To find out more about a pauper’s cremation, contact your local county Human Services Division of Family and Children Services (DFCS).
+Contact your local county Human Services Division of Family and Children Services (DFCS) to learn more about a pauper’s cremation.

 You could also consider a whole-body donation in Georgia, as a free cremation is offered to those who donate their body to science.